-The Web To Lead app allows you to collect leads from your website, and also allows for multiple forms, however, the forms will always collect the same information.
+The Web To Lead app allows you to collect leads from your website, and also allows for multiple forms, however, the forms always collect the same fields!
+If you were to add a new field (e.g. a phone number), then all the forms will request a phone number.

 What We'll Do

-Again, to iterate, we want only one of our Web to Lead forms to collect this date.
+Again, to iterate, we want only one of our Web to Lead forms to show these two fields.
+Method should know to hide or show these details based on the web to lead configuration form set up.

 In order to do this, we will need to: